Fujifilm X-H1 Review

 Sides of this camera look quite bare.
 On the left, there is a single hard rubber covering 4 ports: a stereo Mini-Jack input, a USB 3.0 connector, a Micro-HDMI port and a 2.5mm Wired-Remote socket.
 The HDMI port can output clean 4K, although it cannot do so simultaneously while writing 4K to the SDXC card.
 Instead, the X-H1 offers the option to output 4K and 1080p at the same time, one to the card and one via HDMI.
 Notably absent from this list of port is a headphone connection.
 The X-H1 does not offer one directly but the optional VPB-XH1 grip does.
 The right side only has a single door that protects the Dual SDXC USH-II memory card slots.

 At the bottom of the camera, there is a single metal tripod-thread which is directly inline with the optical axis of the lens.
 This is the ideal placement for panoramic photography.
 A sturdy plastic door covers the battery-compartment and is sufficiently far from the tripod mount to avoid interference with most mounting plates.
 A small rubber rectangle completely detaches from the body to release contacts for the optional battery-grip.

 The VPB-XH1 grip is possible the most sophisticated one on the market.
 It provides a lockable shutter-release, an 8-way focus-joystick and buttons for EC, Q, AE-L and AF-On, plus a Boost switch.
 The grip not only hosts two batteries, it can also charge them with independent lights indicating the charging state of each battery.
 The X-H1 itself can also charge a battery internally via USB.
 An independent charger is also provided with the camera.

-Fujifilm X-H1 Facts
+Fujifilm X-H1 Highlights

 Sensor-Size: 24 x 16mm